 Go to “This PC” (aka “My Computer”) and look for a drive called “USB Hard Drive”.
 This is the camera hard drive.

+Confirm that video files from the function test were recorded onto the camera and are accessible (see “Check Camera Hard Drive” below).

+Confirm that files are from current test, and not from previous activity.

+Confirm that video is in focus.

+Confirm that file date/times are correctly set (to UTC); if not, properly set them in the camera’s settings.

 Check to see if there is anything on the camera hard drive that needs to be stored.
 Otherwise, ensure the camera hard drive is empty.

 To clear the camera HD, delete the entire PRIVATE folder.